NabilF01/NabilF01/README.md

 - **Frontend Magic**: Building responsive UIs using **HTML**, **CSS**, and **JavaScript** (learning **React**).
 - **Backend Basics**: Handling server-side logic with **Node.js** and **Express**.
 - **Data Mastery**: Storing and managing data with **SQL**.
-- **Automations**: Scripting simple tools to automate and enhance workflows.

 I'm all about turning concepts into working, user-friendly websites and systems.